 These checks were stamped with the Life-Saving Service district, station number, and individual Surfman number.
 Later on, or where distance precluded meeting, Surfmen used punch clocks to record their rounds on the beach.
 Today’s Surfmen are issued a replica check with their unique number engraved on its back.
 (1)(2)(4)(12)(13)

 the future of rescue boat crews

-Since the 1980s, declines in fisheries, improvements in commercial fishing safety regulations, and the popularity of four-stroke outboard engines have all caused steep declines in the case load at Coast Guard small boat stations.
+Since the 1980s, declines in fisheries, improvements in commercial fishing safety regulations, the popularity of four-stroke outboard engines, and the employment of bar restrictions on the Regulated Navigation Areas in Washington and Oregon have all caused steep declines in the case load at Coast Guard small boat stations.
 Only a decade or two ago, small boat stations with river bars might handle 300-500 cases in a year.
 Today, these same units respond to less than one-third the volume of cases.
 (14)

 This trend has been mirrored in related fields like community fire departments, which have shifted focus towards prevention and regulation as actual fires have declined over the years.
 And yet, house fires and maritime emergencies will persist as long as there are houses and boats.
 The challenge for today’s rescue boat crews is to stay focused on what really matters- their raison d’etre– and to find ways to obtain experience in the face of mounting divergent demands for attention, and dwindling caseloads.